Launch-Lab-ai/User_Product_matching/README.md

 Data
 User data: Train.csv (from Kaggle dataset)
-Product data: flipkart_buckets_single_label.csv (from Team B) **Can replace later with a different product dataset
+Product data: flipkart_buckets_single_label.csv (from Team B)

+(Can replace with another product dataset if needed)

 Output Files
 user_bucket_scores.csv: User IDs and their scores for each bucket